How Sensor Lights Can Save You Money

 Why not combine energy efficiency with your sensor light and install an LED sensor light?
 You’ll be able to reap the benefits of a motion sensor light as well as the energy efficiency and longevity of an LED light bulb.

 For the ultimate environmentally friendly and energy-efficient motion sensors, look no further than a solar-powered sensor light.
-These charge during the day so you can have motion sensor lighting at night, and save energy all times of the day!
+These charge during the day so you can have motion sensor lighting at night and still save money on energy at all times of the day.

-Metropolitan Electrical Contractors know sensor lights of all kinds.
+Metropolitan Electrical Contractors know about motion sensor light switches and lights of all kinds.
 For installation, services and repairs of your motion sensors, contact us today!